 Wireless network protection

-- Data Breech.
-If you have one small poorly protected access point, a hacker will find it pretty quickly.
-Credit card information has been stolen before from large retail stores and if your company isn't protected, you could be paying quite a lot of money after they have already stolen it.
-This can easily cost you thousands of dollars in lawsuits from your customers and you also need to deal with reimbursing the customers.
+Data Breech.
+If you have one small poorly protected access point, a hacker will find it.
+Credit card information has been stolen before from large retail stores and if your company isn't protected, you could be paying quite a lot of money after the fact.

-- The Recording Industry.
+The Recording Industry.
 By now, you have probably heard the government and recording industry is cracking down on illegal copyrighted downloads.
 If someone has illegally downloaded files and set it up as stolen from your network, you will be answering to the RIAA (Recording Industry Association of America).
-This could cause a big lawsuit against your company and possible jail time if they can prove that the downloads were made at your facility.

-- Protect your privacy.
-Do you want the world knowing all your company information?
-Since you have customer information and your company information, you need to do everything possible to keep it secured.
-If you store any personal or financial records on a PC, they are at risk for being stolen and someone charging up a bunch of money to your company credit cards.
+Protect your privacy.
+Do you want the world knowing all your personal information?
+The answer is most likely no. If you store any personal or financial records on a PC, they are at risk for being stolen and someone charging up a bunch of money to your credit cards.